Rasmus-Dahlkvist/rock-paper-scissors/README.md

 - script.js passes through JSHint with no errors or warnings.

-Using Lighthouse in devtools for testing :
+I used Lighthouse in devtools for testing and troubleshooting:

 ![Lighthouse test](readme-images/lighthouse-test.png)